CraneStation/wasmtime-wasi/docs/WASI-api.md

     than specified, if and only if those rights do not apply to the type of file being opened.

+    The *base* rights are rights that will apply to operations using the file descriptor itself, while the *inheriting* rights are rights that apply to file descriptors derived from it.

 - <a href="#path_open.fs_flags" name="path_open.fs_flags"></a><code>[\_\_wasi\_fdflags\_t](#fdflags) <strong>fs\_flags</strong></code>

     The initial flags of the file descriptor.